cheqd/cheqd-aries/README.md

 <h1 align="center"><b>DEMO</b></h1>

-This is the Cheqd-Aries Framework Javascript integration demo.
-Walk through the AFJ flow yourself together with agents Alice and Faber.
+This is the Cheqd - Aries Framework Javascript (AFJ) integration demo.
+Walk through the Cheqd - AFJ flow yourself together with agents Alice and Faber.

 Alice, a former student of Faber College, connects with the College, is issued a credential about her degree and then is asked by the College for a proof.